.. Inaugurates Committee on Local Content Compliance

 The Coordinator and Special Adviser to the Imo State Governor on Petroleum and Gas Matters, Rt.
 Hon.
 Goodluck Opiah, has stated that the Governor was committed to changing the narrative in the oil producing communities of the State, as he inaugurated the State Committee on Local Content Compliance which he said was set up to develop the oil producing communities of the State.

-Inaugurating the 20-member Committee at Concorde Hotel, in Owerri on Tuesday, January 19, 2021, Opiah said the oil companies that were in the business of oil exploration in the State had not complied with the local content law 2010 of the Federal Government, thus leaving their host communities poorer, undeveloped and lacking basic amenities.
+Inaugurating the 21-member Committee at Concorde Hotel, in Owerri on Tuesday, January 19, 2021, Opiah said the oil companies that were in the business of oil exploration in the State had not complied with the Local Content Law 2010 of the Federal Government, thus leaving their host communities poorer, undeveloped and lacking basic amenities.

-Opiah, however, decried that most oil companies operating in the State had failed to employ citizens of the State into management positions, adding that the situation was a major source of economic loss to the State.
+Opiah, however, decried that most oil companies operating in the State had failed to employ citizens of the State into management positions, adding that the Government cannot tolerate such situation.

 Opiah, who asserted that members of the Committee were chosen on their merit urged them to do a thorough job and make the State proud.